-Under section 150 LGA 2002, Council may recover any actual or reasonable costs in respect of the objection from the person making the objection.
-This may include the selection, engagement and employment of the development contribution commissioner, administrative support of the objection hearing, and for preparing for, organising and holding the hearing.
+Under section 150A LGA 2002, Council may recover any actual or reasonable costs in respect of the objection from the person making the objection.
+This may include costs related to the selection, engagement and employment of the development contribution commissioner, administrative support of the objection hearing, and for preparing for, organising and holding the hearing.